thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

 Configuring HSRP Switched Virtual Interfaces (SVIs) on SW1 and SW2.
-These addresses will be default gateway for VLAN hosts - respectively.
+These addresses will be default gateway for VLAN hosts.

-Key points:

 HSRP:
 <br>Higher priority = becomes ACTIVE